 - 89 % make a purchase within a week of visiting review sites and 29 % will do so within a day.

-Small-scale businessman still depend on word-of-mouth referral to spread their brand, services, and support, however word-of-mouth has seen a change since the dawn of e-commerce.
+Small-scale businessman still depends on word-of-mouth referral to spread their brand, services, and support, however, word-of-mouth has seen a change since the dawn of e-commerce.
 Instead of people using word-of-mouth to simply find a company now, encapsulate how people get information by digging deep into a business.

 Reviews are everywhere

-Majority of people search for reviews and from that 93 % people with incorporate them into their purchase decision.
+The majority of people search for reviews and from that 93 % of people incorporate them into their purchase decision.
 People leave reviews for small-scale business online whether you are gathering or not.
 It is common for feedback, which is left organically to be more negative, as people jump online to exhaust their frustration.

 Therefore, we cannot stress enough how vital it is for small-scale business to collect reviews, because through collection and management you take control of the review left for your company, use the reviews to enhance your services, manage any negativity, as well as see a huge number of other benefits.

 The main aim to share this article is to give you valuable insight into utilizing reviews for your small business, and how they help to build trust, reassure and inform the current and potential customer, create a consistent reputation, as well as see an increase in revenue!